How do I get started?

 Private sessions can be done at your home or in different public settings like parks, depending on what we’re working on.

-My service area includes: Thornton, Brighton, Northglenn, Ft.
-Lupton, Hudson, and Keenesburg, as well as select parts of Westminster, Broomfield, Erie, Arvada, and Denver for in-person sessions.
+Our service area includes: Thornton, Brighton, Northglenn, Ft.
+Lupton, Hudson, Keenesburg, Denver, Lakewood, Littleton, Englewood, Aurora, Centennial, Greenwood Village, and Sheridan as well as select parts of Westminster, Broomfield, Erie, and Arvada for in-person sessions.

 - Nose Work